MacMiniVault/Mac-Scripts/mmvMySQL/mmvmysql-README.md

 + Close your terminal and open a new terminal to access MySQL via command line
 + Install [Sequel Pro](http://www.sequelpro.com/) or phpmyadmin to manage MySQL

+#UNINSTALLATION
+There is no uninstall script - if you need to uninstall MySQL, we recommend wiping your machine and reinstalling OS X.

 #FORGOT YOUR PASSWORD?
 This script will restart MySQL, reset the password, and then restart it again